-Many people still believe that the purpose of business is make a profit, that financial success is the ultimate measure of business success.
+Many people still believe that the ultimate purpose of business is maximise profit – that financial success is the ultimate measure of business success.
 But at what expense?

 The ammonia from the chickens’ waste products makes going outside unbearable when the wind blows in a specific direction.
 The ammonia causes irritation and health problems to people.
 When the waste products are flushed from the factory floor, they run off into nearby streams and waterways, and kill the aquatic life.
-These are the costs that don’t make it into the companies’ financial statements, costs that communities and the environment pay (now and in the future) to subsidise those profits.
+These are the costs that don’t make it into the companies’ financial statements. these are the costs that communities and the environment pay (now and in the future) to subsidise the companies’ profits.

-There are still many companies that don’t take responsibility for the lifecycle of the products they make.
-Electronic appliances like toasters and video players and outdated laptop computers often aren’t able to be recyclabled.
+There are still many companies that don’t take responsibility for the life-cycle of the products they make.
+Electronic appliances, like toasters and video players and outdated laptop computers, often aren’t able to be recycled.
 And no-one wants to reuse them when they can buy the latest and greatest for next to nothing.
 So they become land fill.

 Even that habit of calling employees ‘our greatest asset’ smacks of a company that treats people like equipment or property: maximise the return on investment.
 Get as much productivity as possible for the least amount of financial reward.
 Child and slave labour in industries like coffee and diamonds are of course the extremes of this view, but it’s still an attitude that many familiar companies and organisations have of the people who contribute their time, skill and effort.